What is a bartending certification or licence?

 Prince Edward Island

 Prince Edward Island requires the It’s Our Business certification for anyone working with alcohol within 30 days of starting their job.
 Provided by the Liquor Control Commission, this program offers online and in-person training.
-To remain compliant, everyone must renew their certification every five years.
+To remain compliant, everyone renews their certification every five years.

 Saskatchewan